Koda-Pig/metaversal-test/README.md

 ## Issues found in mockup

-There are several issues in the [Figma mockup](https://www.figma.com/design/yKiOqBqcJVCuG42i6tmrkM/Front-End-Dev-Test?node-id=1133-16284&t=uJGmBShEkUrtbBrm-1).
+There are some issues in the [Figma mockup](https://www.figma.com/design/yKiOqBqcJVCuG42i6tmrkM/Front-End-Dev-Test?node-id=1133-16284&t=uJGmBShEkUrtbBrm-1).
 I have followed the mockup as closely as possible, but would like to point out the following:

 1. Incorrect sequential order of headings. h3 is used first, followed by an h2.
 This is not semantically correct.
 2. Suggested posts title text color is black.
 It shoud be either text primary or text secondary color as is used in the rest of the design.